fralvarezz/Intention-Prediction-VR-DNN/README.md

 The application will then be able to predict user intent!

 **Note:**  It is not necessary to train your own model.
-The git repository contains a pretrained model so that inference can be run right away.
+The git repository contains three pretrained models so that inference can be run right away, with the default model being LSTM-Full.